 What are the payment options?

 Inquire about cost of sessions.
 It may be helpful to find out if the therapist accepts insurance and to ask about billing procedures (out-of-pocket vs. direct billing).
-It is also helpful to ask about sliding-scale options as finances can be a significant barrier to getting help and it may be important to find a therapist that is affordable.
+It is also helpful to ask about sliding-scale options.

 What does the therapy process look like?